 The Gender Committee announced their plans to visit orphanages within Juba and reassess qualifications to take in orphaned children.
 Many have approached them asking for financial assistance claiming that they care for orphaned children.
 Hon.
 Liliy Kiden talked about the urgency of streamlining laws and policies to protect orphaned children.

 Let us stand up together to work and support our survivors.
 All MP’s let’s support each other in advocating for survivor’s rights.
 I look forward to working together.

 Regarding ongoing discussions on the the Anti-GBV bill, Hon.
 Lily Kiden asked MPs to join hands in pressing the Ministry of Justice to table it before parliament ASAP.

 We need to rally the Members of Parliament to support us in passing this Anti-GBV Bill.

 All Members present today should support the creation of the CTRH.
 "We must also make sure women, survivors’ and people with disabilities are well represented in the commission," said Kiden.

 The chair of the gender committee thanked the organisers and emphasised their willingness to continue to collaborate asking that more hearings be organised engaging more government actors.

-Closing remarks were issued by Ms. Megan Erwin from the UK embassy and Mariana Goet, Director of Rights for Peace, who mentioned the civil society victims' rights paper and clarified that while often officials say that "we are all survivors", CRSV survivors have undergone specific, unspeakable atrocities that require urgent and specific responses to be repaired, hence the importance of interim reparations to be recommended by the Truth Commission due to be established in 2023.
+Closing remarks were issued by Ms. Megan Erwin from the UK embassy and Mariana Goetz, Director of Rights for Peace, who mentioned the civil society victims' rights paper.
+Mariana clarified that, while officials said that "we are all survivors", they were referring to the war in South Sudan in general, however CRSV survivors have undergone specific, unspeakable atrocities that require urgent and specific responses, hence the importance of interim reparations to be recommended by the Truth Commission due to be established in 2023.

 Welcome Remarks by Political Counsel, James Hilton, UK Embassy in Juba, South Sudan.